On a Microscopic Representation of Space-Time III: Introduction

-In this context, we've begun branching into a parallel thread (see \cite{dahm:QTS7} and \cite{dahm:GOL}) which led deeper into projective geometry and transfer principles, and as such to various equivalent representations of geometries (see e.g. \cite{blaschkeIII:1928}).
-In terms of (Lie) group theory we are thus dealing with the real groups SO($n$,$m$) with $n+m=6$ and -- by complexifying some of the coordinates in use -- with various (complex or quaternionic) covering groups and their subgroups.
-As such we find on various levels correspondences between group transformations and reps on one side as well as geometries and objects on the other side.
+In this context, we've begun branching into a parallel thread (see the conference contributions \cite{dahm:QTS7} and \cite{dahm:GOL}) which led deeper into projective geometry and transfer principles, and as such to various equivalent representations of geometries (see e.g. \cite{blaschkeIII:1928}).
+In terms of (Lie) group theory, we are thus dealing not only with SO(5,1), but with the real groups SO($n$,$m$) where $n+m=6$ and -- by complexifying some of the coordinates in use -- with various (complex or quaternionic) covering groups and their subgroups.
+As such, we find on various levels correspondences between group transformations and reps on one side as well as geometries and objects on the other side.